Can You Tan Through Glass?

-It would be really great to enjoy the best of both worlds – staying cool inside and avoid the sweltering heat, but still being able to catch a bronze summer tan.
+It would be really great to enjoy the best of both worlds – staying cool inside and avoiding the sweltering heat, but still being able to catch a bronze summer tan.

 Being stuck inside when it is sunny outside can be a downer, but could you actually tan sitting next to a window?